nebari-dev/nebari-docs/docs/docs/how-tos/using-hera.md

 The next example adds a user's home directory as an existing volume mount.
 As mentioned above, this can be a great way to quickly load environment variables from a `.env` file or pass datasets into your container.
 Note that you should replace `<username>` with your Nebari username.

-TODO: is `jupyterhub-dev-share` the same for any user, or does this name change depending on the Nebari instance?

 ```python
 import os